rs46/MotoGP_Internship_Project/README.md

 ​ a) data cleaning

 ​ b) data aggregation (tables) <br>

+** by looking at the summary table, we are able to break down riders' performance in parts: offensive, defensive, volatility, and efficiency move, grid position (determiend by qualifying race), and final position **

 - compute the summary statitics - grouped by rider, rider and year, rider and circuit...